jawsmartin/jawsmartin.github.io/_posts/2015-02-16-find-and-schedule-after-school-classes-for-your-kids.md

 ---
 layout: post
-title: The Best Way to Find After-School Activities for Your Kids
+title: Find and Schedule Activities for Your Kids
 deck: Tired of looking at your kids?
 You just wish they would get lost?
 Look no further, parents.
 We'll take them off your hands.
 date: 2015-02-16
 tag: Case-Study